iagor1/scripts_upgrade_rhel8_to_9/README.md

 3. Info about others Inhibitors check the file `others_inhibitors.md`

 ## Extra
-If you are having long downtime at reboot you should consider change selinux to permissive mode and exclude dirs with large files.
+If you are having long downtime at reboot you should consider modify SELinux autorelabel process to ignore dirs with large files before upgrade, after the upgrade you can `fixfiles restore`.
+This trick can avoid long downtime.

 Link how to avoid downtime : https://access.redhat.com/solutions/7005567